Question Appendix from “Surviving In-Spite of Oneself”

 How does your education apply to this job?

-Writing, math, and investigative skills I developed, apply to virtually all areas of my current position and I suspect to the a this position.
+Writing, math, and investigative skills I developed, apply to virtually all areas of my current position and I suspect to this position as well.

 How does your experience apply to this job?